No doctor found

 You will wear a hospital gown.
 You must sign a consent form before the procedure.
 Your health care provider will explain the procedure and its risks.

-Tell your doctor if you are allergic to seafood, if you have had a bad reaction to contrast / dye in the past, if you are taking any sildenafil medication, or if you might be pregnant.
+Tell your doctor if you are allergic to seafood, if you have had an adverse reaction to contrast/ dye in the past, if you are taking any sildenafil medication, or if you are pregnant.

 After the procedure, the catheter is removed.
 You might feel a firm pressure at the insertion site, used to prevent bleeding.
 If the catheter is placed in your groin, you will usually be asked to lie flat on your back for a few hours after the procedure to avoid bleeding.
 This may cause some mild back discomfort.